 To ensure the success of this move, the government, in 2004, opened a network of non-profit Confucius institutes.
 Today, A total of 516 Confucius Institutes and 1,076 Confucius Classrooms have been established in 142 countries and regions, receiving more than 9 million students.

 Right now in India, Chinese is being offered as a foreign language subject for students in 100s of Schools and Colleges in India.
 Also, the Central Board of Secondary Education has formulated a plan to promote, at a steady rate, the study of the Chinese language in middle schools across the nation of India.
 All of these entail a great future prospect for the Chinese language.

 In all over the world, From Australia to the USA, from Europe to Africa have witnessed a steady increase in Chinese study.
 Today, the number has grown significantly, and several governments are promoting it as part of a broader national goal of increasing strategic engagements and interactions with the fast-rising economies in Asia.

 These and many more shows that there is a bright future for the Chinese language in India, and for Indians who will be travelling abroad and doing business online.
 It is clear that as China continues to rise as an economic superpower; the fashion to study the Chinese language will also increase.

 According to information made available by the Chinese Foreign Ministry, not less than 40 million people outside China are learning Chinese, and that number keeps growing annually.

 Chinese is considered one of the toughest languages in the world.
 But despite this widely-held belief, millions of people are studying Mandarin Chinese as a second language.

-Once you put your mind to it, it’s really simple and you can complete Level IV or V of the Chinese Language Proficiency Test in India (HSK) in 3 years.
-In all likelihood, Learning Mandarin Chinese language in India will pay high dividend.
+Once you put your mind to it, it’s really straightforward, and you can complete Level IV or V of the Chinese Language Proficiency Test in India (HSK) in 3 years.
+In all likelihood, Learning Mandarin Chinese language in India will pay a high dividend.